usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Currency

 Formats and validates a US currency field that includes a leading `$` character.
-You can pass this function a label to be used on the field.
+You can pass the `uiSchema` function a label to be used on the field.

 ![Two currency fields, one with the field selected](../images/definitions/currency.png)